-Ian Marshall is a managing director at FTI Consulting and is based in London.
+Ian Marshall is a managing director at FTI Consulting and based in London.
 He specialises in insurance investigations, arbitration and litigation, insurance accounting expert work, and scheme of arrangement processes and Part VII expert and management roles.
-He has 40 years’ experience and has acted as an expert in a number of jurisdictions relating to matters such as reinsurance accounting and damage calculations, and mapping of reinsurance structures.
+He has 40 years’ experience and has acted as an expert in numerous jurisdictions relating to matters such as mapping reinsurance structures, and reinsurance accounting and damage calculations.

-I was interested in the complexities and variety of situations giving rise to disputes and matters requiring in-depth investigation.
-Another factor was the worldwide nature of the reinsurance sector, meaning the same skills and knowledge base could be used without geographic limitation.
+I am interested in the variations and complexities that give rise to disputes and situations requiring in-depth investigation.
+Another factor is the global nature of the reinsurance sector; the same base skills and knowledge have diverse applications without geographic limitations.

-In addition to the relevant professional qualifications, I have found there are two core qualities: one is communication, both written and verbal, and the other is being able to roll up your sleeves, delve into the detail to identify and distil the important facts.
+I have found there are two core qualities: one is communication, both written and verbal, and the other is being able to roll up your sleeves and delve into the details to identify and distil the important facts.
 Additionally, I believe it is critical for an expert to maintain independence.
 In recent times, there have been unfortunate cases where experts have not acted independently because either they based their opinions on instructions from counsel or they did not have the expertise they claimed.

 Ian Marshall garners praise from sources around the world for his standout ability in high-stakes insurance and reinsurance issues.
 He is a “very, very clear and succinct” expert who “always performs extremely well” when testifying in insurance disputes, according to interviewees.